gabsn/company-crawler/README.md

   cd company-crawler
   ```

-3. Setup a virtual environment
+3. Setup a virtual environment (make sure there is no error message)

   ```bash
   virtualenv env